WYRQ-FM

 WYRQ-FM (92.1 FM) is a radio station broadcasting a Country Music format.
 Licensed to Little Falls, Minnesota, United States, the station serves the Morrison County, Minnesota, area.
 WYRQ-FM is located in a studio at 16405 Haven Road, with its two sister stations.
+Its transmitter is southeast of Little Falls.

 The station is currently owned by Little Falls Radio Corporation, and includes news programming from CNN Radio.
+WYRQ-FM provides sports broadcasts, specifically for Little Falls Community High School.

+History

+WYRQ-FM officially signed on the air in May 1980.
+The station was established as a new FM service for Morrison County, complementing the existing AM service provided by KLTF In its first decade, the station underwent a transition in ownership.
+In May 1988, a construction permit and license assignment were filed to transfer the station from Dakota Broadcasting Co. to Donald C. Schiel and his wife, Rita Schiel, for a purchase price of $240,000.
+This acquisition preceded the formation of the current Little Falls Radio Corporation cluster.